aduffy70/LabNotes/_posts/2016/2016-09-14-GWAS-miRNA-seq-analysis.md

 ## Generate a cleaned expression table

-  * Started with the data from mirdeep_run1
+  * Started with the expression data from mirdeep_run1
-    * Rather than starting over at the raw data, I used the data that had already:
+    * Rather than starting over at the raw expression data, I used the data that had already:
       * been 5,2,2 filtered (I checked to make sure that filter didn't remove anything that would have passed a "10 reads in at least one sample" filter)
       * had the novel miRNA expression from miRExpress included
       * had the expression for miRNAs "not found by mirdeep" checked and corrected.